Skip to content

 A permit for a short-term stay can be of a maximum duration of 90 days within one year.
 The permit cannot be extended.
 However, the 90 days can be spread over several stays.
 A permit must be applied for each stay, and the total number of days must not exceed 90.
 The 90 days are calculated from entry into Denmark.
 If your employment contract is for less than 90 days, your permit will expire 14 days after the end of the contract, if possible within the limit of 90 days in total.

 If you get permission under the scheme, your residence permit is linked to your job in Denmark.
-Your employment is the basis for your permit.
+Your employment is the base for your permit.
 If you lose your job or change jobs, you must always notify SIRI.

 Your work permit is limited to the employment that forms the basis of the permit.
 You must not work in positions other than the one stated in your permit.
 This also applies if you get a new position in the same company.